 Certain benefits listed below are available to all Wright State retirees.
 Others are available only to members of the WSU Retirees Association.
-To learn more, scroll down or request a copy of the WSURA brochure briefly outlining membership benefits by contacting the WSURA office at firstname.lastname@example.org or (937) 775-2777.
+To learn more, scroll down or view the WSURA brochure (PDF) briefly outlining membership benefits.

 All retirees also are eligible for most of the benefits offered to members of the WSU Alumni Association, including discounted educational travel and tours to exotic destinations to learn about culture, art, history and much more.
 WSURA members also are eligible for additional benefits available to Alumni Association Gold Members.

 The Wright1 Card is needed to access a number of Wright State benefits and services, including the Student Union Fitness Center, University Libraries and University Bookstore discounts.
 The card can also be used at local participating restaurants for a discount ranging from 5 percent to 20 percent, depending on the merchant.
 The Wright1 Retiree Card is available for free at the Wright1 Card Center (238 Student Union).

 Retiree visitors to the main campus may park in Visitor Lot 2, adjacent to the Student Union.
 If the lot is filled or if you wish to park in another lot, the attendant will give you a visitor permit for lot 9, 10, 11, 15, or 20.